Empty Pallet Storage: What Not to Do

 One way to deal with a mass of pallets without covering your staging areas in stacks is to use dead space.
 While you typically don’t have the rack space to store idle pallets, many facilities have had success with over-dock-door pallet storage racking.
 This is often unused space, and can be converted to pallet storage with specialized racks.

-Never hang onto damaged pallets
+Never keep or re-use damaged pallets

 NOTE: As with all safety advice on this website and in our literature, this is general in nature, and is derived from what are believed to be reliable sources.
 Please consult a safety engineer for specifics regarding safe storage of pallets or any other material in your facility.
 This is an article for informational purposes and may not cover other issues relating to safe pallet storage.